Rep. Himes accuses Republicans of a false equivalency between Trump, Biden on Ukraine

-Sen. Rand Paul, R-Ky., argued in a separate exclusive interview with "Meet the Press" Sunday that the charges that Trump and other top officials threatened to withhold aid to Ukraine to pressure the country to investigate Biden and his son's business dealing there is “exactly” what the former vice president did while in office.
+Sen. Rand Paul, R-Ky., argued in a separate interview with "Meet the Press" on Sunday that allegations that Trump and other top officials threatened to withhold aid to Ukraine to pressure the country to investigate Biden and his son's business dealing there is "exactly" what the former vice president did while in office.

 "The American people want fairness, and I don't think they're going to judge fairness when they are accusing President Trump of the same thing Joe Biden did, threatening the aid if some kind of corruption is not investigated," Paul said.